AdobeDocs/experience-manager-65.en/help/sites-administering/tags.md

 * [Tagging for Developers](/help/sites-developing/tags.md)

-  Information about the tagging framework as well as extending and including tags in custom applications.
+  Information about the tagging framework and extending and including tags in custom applications.

 * [Classic UI Tagging Console](/help/sites-administering/classic-console.md)